openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 To use socket APIs, the OP-TEE TA should link with `liboesocket_enc`.
 See the sockets sample for an example.

-### OP-TEE Rich Application
+### OP-TEE Host App

-The EXE should link with `oehost.lib` and have the following additional include paths, in any order:
+The host app should link with `oehost.lib` and have the following additional include paths, in any order:

 * `new_platforms\include`
 * `new_platforms\include\optee`
 * `new_platforms\include\optee\host`

-To allow the OP-TEE TA to use stdio APIs, the EXE should link with `oestdio_host.lib`.
+To allow the OP-TEE TA to use stdio APIs, the host app should link with `oestdio_host.lib`.
 See the helloworld sample for an example.

-To allow the OP-TEE TA to use socket APIs, the EXE should link with `oesocket_host.lib`.
+To allow the OP-TEE TA to use socket APIs, the host app should link with `oesocket_host.lib`.
 See the sockets sample for an example.

 ## Open Enclave APIs